 By showing your design thinking in your portfolio, you demonstrate that you have tried and tested methods to produce quality work and that you're not a one hit wonder who got lucky.

-Long story short, we needed someone, applicants were meh and colleague said "I might know someone".
-They showed me their person's portfolio and I knew instantly that is who we wanted – because they were a great designer and showed their design thinking.
+Here's a real situation when looking for a new front end web designer.
+We needed someone and all the applicants were 'meh'.
+A colleague said "I might know someone".
+They showed me this person's portfolio and I knew instantly that is who we wanted – because they were a great designer and showed their design thinking.
 We met them over a beer that afternoon and offered the job right away.
-We later went on to create Zaro 🙂

 Bottom line is, you need to show your working out.
-This is where Zaro comes in.
-We're building it to help you document and showcase your design thinking in such a way that anyone seeing it will be instantly in love with how you work.
+Document and showcase your design thinking in such a way that anyone seeing it will be instantly in love with how you work.

 Be passionate about what you love